 Who is St. Barbara?

-During her incarceration she kept a cherry branch alive by sharing her drinking water with it.
-She was consoled by the blossoms that appeared just before her execution by beheading.
+She kept a cherry branch alive during her incarceration by sharing her drinking water with it.
+The blossoms that appeared just before her execution by beheading consoled her.

-St Barbara is the patron saint of armorers, artillerymen, military engineers, miners and others who work with explosives.
-She also watches over those who suffer a sudden death, for example, from lightening strike.
+St Barbara is the patron saint of armorers, artillerymen, military engineers, miners, and others who work with explosives.
+She also watches over those who suffer a sudden death, for example, from lightning strikes.
 The Roman Catholic Church venerated her as one of the Fourteen Holy Helpers, saints that people could pray to for intersession when they needed immediate help.
-(The concept of the Fourteen Helpers first appeared in the Rhineland in the Thirteenth Century, around the time of the Black Death.
-St Christopher, the Patron Saint of travelers is another. )

-Sadly, Barbara was removed from the General Roman Calendar after Vatican II… but that doesn’t stop people from following the traditions.
+Sadly, Barbara was removed from the General Roman Calendar after the Second Vatican Council, but people still follow the traditions.

-In parts of Catholic Germany, St Barbara’s day is cause for celebration… especially for anyone in mining or who studies geology (you’ll find many parties in University geology departments).
+In parts of Catholic Germany, St Barbara’s Day is a cause for celebration, especially for anyone in mining or who studies geology (you’ll find many parties in University geology departments).

-And in Upper Silesia (today Poland), where most of the mines are located, St Barbara’s day miners and their families come together to celebrate Barbórka.
+In Upper Silesia (today Poland), where most of the mines are located, on St Barbara’s Day, miners and their families come together to celebrate Barbórka.
 The day begins with a Holy Mass with prayers for miners.
-Then the miners take to the street in parades wearing full regalia.
-Naturally, the parades end in the local pubs, for a feast and of course, drinking.
+Then, the miners take to the street in parades wearing full regalia.
+Naturally, the parades end in the local pubs for a feast and, of course, drinking.
 There, the mining anthem is sung, and prizes are awarded to top workers.

 Celebrating St Barbara’s Day